 The functional currency of an entity is the currency of the primary economic environment where it operates.
-The Consolidated Financial Statements are presented in Brazilian Reais (R), which is the functional and reporting currency of the Company.
+The Consolidated Financial Statements are presented in Brazilian Reais (R\$), which is the functional and reporting currency of the Company.
+The functional currencies of the subsidiaries located in other countries are the currencies of the respective countries, with the conversion to Reais being carried out as disclosed in items b) and c) below.
 All balances were rounded to the nearest thousand, unless otherwise stated.